-It’s come to the point where you have decided you need your application and/or service penetration tested, but the next steps seem daunting.
-Through this post, we shall walk you through the process you and your chosen pen test provider will travel through.
-In this blog we will walk through the process from that initial point to the day the test starts for an example web application.
+It’s come to the point where you have decided you need your application and/or service penetration tested from potential cybersecurity threats, but the next steps may seem daunting.
+Within this blog we will walk through the process from that initial point to the day the penetration test starts for an example web application, and some of the considerations to bear in mind when working out what questions to ask your pen test provider.

 To this end, a diagram of your infrastructure may be useful; a sketch would be fine, but I have used the Microsoft Threat Modelling Tool to produce the following example.